tekatoki/tekatoki/README.md

 # Hello there, I am tekatoki

 I am an amateur programmer that learns his coding skills in his free time.
-Unfortunately, I do not have too much time.
+Unfortunately, I do not have too much free time 😅.

 ````python